-Detailed knowledge of: federal regulations and State laws applicable to child and/or vulnerable adult welfare.
-Working knowledge of: dynamics of families, guardians, and/or caregivers who deprive, abuse, exploit, or neglect their children or vulnerable adults; indicators of physical, sexual and/or emotional abuse in children or vulnerable adults; demands of the judicial system with respect to child or vulnerable adult welfare; collaborative and concurrent case planning; intellectual, developmental, and/or physical disabilities, cognitive impairments, mental illness, substance abuse, and/or aging processes, and their effects on human behavior; principles and practices of supervision; budget preparation and monitoring; contract administration and compliance.
-Ability to: assess the initial complaint for severity in order to determine the required action; evaluate the need for immediate response on child or vulnerable adult abuse, neglect, and/or exploitation to ensure a timely safety response; review the work of Social Workers who make critical child or vulnerable adult welfare decisions and take action in the field; apply advanced principles and techniques for social work applicable to child or vulnerable adult welfare; approve effective plans of care for children or vulnerable adults at risk of serious harm or injury in critically or chronically dysfunctional families and/or unsafe environments; accompany staff on unannounced home visits which may involve confronting hostile and uncooperative family members, caregivers, guardians, and/or other persons of interest and may result in the removal of children or emergency relocation of vulnerable adults for placement in alternate care settings; identify signs and evidence of physical, emotional and sexual abuse of children or vulnerable adults and investigate the circumstances pursuant to State law; analyze family crises and appropriate interventions to protect children or vulnerable adults from imminent danger; identify special needs children or vulnerable
+Detailed knowledge of: federal regulations and State laws applicable to child welfare.
+Working knowledge of: dynamics of families who deprive, abuse or neglect their children, indicators of physical, sexual and emotional abuse in children, demands of the judicial system with respect to child welfare, collaborative and concurrent case planning.
+Ability to: assess the initial child protection complaint for severity in order to determine the required action, evaluate the need for immediate response on child abuse and neglect to ensure a timely safety response; review the work of Social Workers who make critical child welfare decisions and take action In the field; apply advanced principles and techniques for social work applicable to child welfare; approve effective plans of care for children at risk of serious harm or injury in critically or chronically dysfunctional families; accompany staff on unannounced home visits which may involve confronting hostile and uncooperative family members and caregivers and may result in the removal of children for placement in alternate care settings; identify signs and evidence of physical, emotional and sexual abuse of children and investigate the circumstances pursuant to State law; analyze family crises and appropriate interventions to protect children from imminent danger; identify special needs children including physical, medical and behavioral problems; and all knowledge, skills and abilities required at the lower levels.